Chau999/chau_website_repo/content/publication/ranking/index.md

 ---
-title: "RKHS-SHAP: Shapley values for kernel methods"
+title: "Spectral Ranking with Covariates"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Javier Gonzalez
+- Mihai Cucuringu
 - Dino Sejdinovic

 # Author notes (optional)